Iourarum/GOPY/Tutorial_GO_topology.md

 ###### Essentially, the authors state regarding functional groups: "The parameters of hydroxyl, carboxyl and epoxy groups were taken from the AMBER99SB force field for serine, glutamic acid and dialkyl ether, respectively.".
 I had to look in GROMACS force field files to figure the parameters.
 How one interprets their sentence depends, I guess.
 For example, if you go in your GROMACS installation /share/top/amber99sb.ff, open aminoacids.rtp, find "GLH" - that's where I picked the parameters for carboxyl (meaning partial charges, atom types etc).
 Well, following this line of thought I eventually ended up with the parameters I think are right for all three functional groups.
 Why did I write this bit?
 Well, I have uploaded here library files (.lib) for the COOH functional group, but not COO, but one can pick parameters for a COO functional group similarly.
 For the carbon atoms making up the pristine graphene, they state all parameters.
 All one needs to do is to convert them to GROMACS units (if I remember right).
 This aspect can be searched easily.

 0. Open the earlier generated GO.pdb file in an editor of choice (gedit, nano etc.)
-1. Single out one CX/GGG atom, one carboxyl, one hydroxyl and one epoxy functional groups and save these as independent PDB files, you may use these below:
+1. Single out one CX/GGG atom, one carboxyl, one hydroxyl and one epoxy functional groups and save these as independent PDB files, you may use those present in the GO_tutorial folder.
-CX/GGG
--COOH
--OH
--O-
+2. To be able to generate AMBER coordinates and topology files, we will need to follow some steps in xleap.
+2.1 Open xleap through typing "xleap" in terminal (xleap is installed as part of AmberTools) 2.2 Import the AMBER99SB default parameters by typing "source oldff/leaprc.ff99SB".
+Attention: Xleap has its own set of quirks you need to take into account.
+Keep your cursor inside the typing area on xleap and keep NumLock off) - assuming you have AmberTools installed in a conda environment called "AmberTools20", you may look for other parameter sets at: ../anaconda3/envs/AmberTools20/dat/leap/cmd/
+2.3 Moving on, open all PDB files of interest, using: mol_GGG = loadpdb /path/to/GGG.pdb mol_C1A = loadpdb /path/to/C1A.pdb
+mol_H1A = loadpdb /path/to/H1A.pdb
+mol_E1A = loadpdb /path/to/E1A.pdb
+2.4 Edit parameters for each new molecule

 Here we go, producing GROMACS topology and coordinate files starting from the PDB files for Graphene/GO: